 The Great Resignation which you may or may not be seeing in your business today and you may or may not be seeing in the future has a range of reasons.
 What can you do to manage it?

-Here are some of the best ways you can manage the Great Resignation when it hits your business so you won’t have to suffer like many other businesses have:
+Here are some of the best ways on how you can manage the Great Resignation in your restaurant when it hits your business so you won’t have to suffer like many other businesses have:

 1. Communicate openly with your team

 This is the most important thing to do when you’re managing your people.
 You wanna be getting their feedback to know what it is you can do to make them happier in their jobs.

 Find out what their pain points are and if they like what they’re doing.
 It’s a lot harder to retain people if they are actively looking for work, when they’ve made that decision that working in your business isn’t right for them.